LuiguiGallardo/tutorial_kob/differential_expression.md

 ## Pipeline overview

-To know what are the DE genomic features, we must to follow a pipeline like the one in the figure below.
+To know what are the DE genomic features, we must follow a pipeline like the one in the figure below.
 As we saw before, the fundamental step is the quantification of the RNA-seq data, but first we should include previous steps to control the quality of our data.
 Subsequently, we must align our reads against the genome (if available) or the transcriptome (could be 'de novo' assembled with the same reads).
-Finally, we have the DE analysis and after we could do functional analysis, enrichment analysis, etc.
+Finally, we have the DE analysis and then we could do functional analysis, enrichment analysis, etc.

 ```mermaid
 graph